 Findmypast's historical newspaper archive collection is a potential goldmine of information on your ancestors.
 Here's how to make the most of it.

 With millions of articles from thousands of publications, our British and Irish newspapers are an unrivalled family research resource.
 Not only can you search for your ancestors in them, but they are also fantastic for learning about the world in which your relatives lived.
-Plus, it's always fascinating to see how historic events were reported as they unfolded.

 Explore newspaper archives